 Professional Installation or Do It Yourself?

 While faucets are relatively simple components, a homeowner should give careful thought to whether they want to undertake this type of project.
-Even if they have the experience and skills to do the work themselves, it may be in their best interest to let someone else do it.
-Consumer Reports suggests in its Bathroom Remodeling Guide that complicated jobs, such as plumbing and electrical work, should be left to skilled professionals.
+Even if they have the experience and skills to do the work themselves, it may be in their best interest to let someone else do the heavy lifting.
+Consumer Reports suggests that complicated jobs, such as plumbing and electrical work, should be left to skilled professionals.
 This is especially true when you are adding new hardware elements to an existing system.